Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 // ThreeFourths.Of(18) -> 13
 ```

+Because the compiler generates a version of the `Impl` class for each argument of `T`, we end up with an implementation of three-fourths for each type encapsulated in a separate class.
+Having a static constructor ensures that the actual delegate will be initialized only once, the first time it is accessed.

-With this little trick, we guarantee that `Impl<T>.On` will be set exactly once, the first time this particular generic version of the class is used.
-This essentially gives us a thread-safe lazy-evaluated generic delegate.
-I personally like to call this pattern a "lazy-compiled expression".
+This essentially gives us a thread-safe lazy-evaluated dynamic function.
+I like to call this pattern a "lazy-compiled expression".

 Now, with the optimizations out of the way, let's compare the performance of different approaches using [Benchmark.NET](https://github.com/dotnet/BenchmarkDotNet):